Getting Started with SoundQ

 If you continue with the Free tier, you can upgrade your subscription at any time.

-To upgrade your account and unlock all paid features (download credits, unlimited local databasing, etc..), click the user account icon, and choose “Upgrade Subscription.”
+To upgrade your account and unlock all features (full SoundQ library, unlimited local databasing, unlimited music, etc..), click the user account icon, and choose “Upgrade Subscription.”

-If you are a paid subscriber, you will have the ability to add download credits to your account beyond the 30/month (or 360/year for an annual subscription).
+All users, whether subscribed to SoundQ or not, will have the ability to add credits to their account that can be used for sounds from the entire Pro Sound Effects Library.
 To do this, select “Add Credits” in the user menu:

 Using Coupon Codes